Gargoyle geckos (Rhacodactylus auriculatus) are wonderful beginner lizards.

 Are Gargoyle Geckos Friendly?

-You should give newly purchased gargoyle geckos some time to relax and get acquainted with their enclosure before attempting to handle them.
+It would help if you gave newly purchased gargoyle geckos some time to relax and get acquainted with their enclosure before attempting to handle them.

 Why are Gargoyle Geckos so Expensive?